 Author Notes: I first tasted spoon bread as a very young girl growing up in Virginia, at the home of a friend whose mother was from Macon, Georgia.
 I can taste that spoon bread now, so light and fragrant.
-Here’s my version, recently updated to add buttermilk, which gives it a somewhat tangy edge, plus a bit of onion and just a hint of mace.
-Do try to use raw corn kernels, if you can.
-This is great served with very thin slices of cold Virginia ham (or cold roast chicken), string beans, and fat slices of juicy summer tomatoes, followed by a big bowl of homemade peach ice cream.
-Enjoy! - AntoniaJames - AntoniaJames
+Here’s my version, recently updated to give it the tang of buttermilk, plus a bit of onion and just a hint of mace.
+Raw sweet corn kernels seal the deal.
+Enjoy! ;o) - AntoniaJames - AntoniaJames

 - 2 cups whole milk (you can also use 2% if you prefer)